joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 Databases can be classified according to the types of abstractions they allow you to model your data with.
 In a relational database, data is modeled as a set of tables with structured rows and columns.
 Other data models are possible.
 In a **document-oriented database** such as MongoDB, data is modeled as documents with tree-like structures.
 In a **graph database** like Neo4J, data is structured as a network (a mathematical graph) with nodes and edges.
 Compared to those newer forms, the relational model is far more commonly seen and better understood, and is the most versatile.
 Relational databases have been tried and tested in business for nearly four decades, and are probably the best tool for the job in all but a few specialized cases.

-The tables you find in a relational database are properly called relations.
-A **relation** is not just any table; it is a construct found in set theory and is defined by the following characteristics:
+The tables you find in a relational database are properly called *relations*.
+A **relation** is not just any table; it is a construct derived from set theory and adheres to the following constraints:

 - Every row has the same columns.
 - Column names must all be different.